RedisGraph/RedisGraph/docs/commands.md

 ### Functions

-This section contains information on all supported functions from the openCypher query language.
+This section contains information on all supported functions from the Cypher query language.

 * [Aggregating functions](#aggregating-functions)
 * [Mathematical functions](#mathematical-functions)